frac64/frac64.github.io/index.md

 decompose numerator and denominator by special load instructions.

 In the absence of special load instructions a single logic operation can be used.
-To extract the numerator shift the fraction left by 32.
+To extract the numerator right shift the fraction by 32 bits.

 		numerator = fraction >> 32

-To extract the denominator truncate the 32bits at the higher order end by a logical AND with an appropriate mask or by shifting the fraction up and down by 32 bits
+To extract the denominator truncate the higher order end 32bits by a logical AND with an appropriate mask or by shifting the fraction first left then right by 32 bits.

 		denominator = fraction & 0x00000000FFFFFFFF
 		denominator = (fraction << 32) >> 32

-Than the _overhead_ of composition and decomposition is usually that of 6 shift or logic instructions (that usually take a single ALU cycle each) for all of the four basic arithmetic operations.
+Than the _overhead_ of composition and decomposition is usually that of 6 shift or logic instructions (that usually take a single processor cycle each) for all of the four basic arithmetic operations.
 In case the CPU's instruction set has unaligned load/store instructions the _overhead_ is presumably 1 or 2 single cycle ALU instructions.